hellonico/lein-plugin-pdf/README.markdown

 ``export JAVA_OPTS="-Dfile.encoding=utf-8" ; lein pdf``

 Then the JVM will pick up the proper encoding to handle files and will display the fonts in the resulting document.

+### Support for encryption

+The following set of metadata:

+``:encryption {:userpassword "user" :ownerpassword "owner" :strength true :permissions 0}``

+will encrypt the resulting PDF.

+### Support for signature

+The following set of metadata:

+``:sign {:keystore "src/security/keystore.sample" :password "nicolas" :keyalias "docpdf" :keypwd "nicolas" :certificate "docpdf"}``

+will sign the document with the key and certificate contained in the given keystore.
+This is very basic at the moment.

+### Interactive development

+Start lein in interactive mode:

+``lein interactive``

+And you can now use and re-use the ``pdf`` commands without restarting the JVM.